hogantan/DJIAAPP/README.md

 There might be occasions where the physical control takes control.
 Try to send drone on a waypoint mission and see whether virtual joysticks will be able to activate then.

-5. What happens if DJIAAPP crashes during flight?
+5. What happens if **DJIAAPP** crashes during flight?

 All controls will seize and drone will remain at its position.
 Physical remote controller might not take control in which case send it back to home and see whether the physical controls is able to be activated.

 6. What happens if drone goes past geo-fencing?

-Virtual controls will deactivate and the drone will remain still passing movement controls to the actual remote controller.
+Virtual controls will deactivate and the drone will remain still, passing movement controls to the actual remote controller.